meteor/meteor/content/collections.md

 <h3 id="bulk-data-changes">Bulk changes</h3>

-If your migration needs to change a lot of data, especially if you need to take down your server until it's finished, it may be a good idea to use a [Bulk Operation](https://docs.mongodb.org/v3.0/core/bulk-write-operations/).
+If your migration needs to change a lot of data, and especially if you need to stop your app server while it's running, it may be a good idea to use a [MongoDB Bulk Operation](https://docs.mongodb.org/v3.0/core/bulk-write-operations/).

 The advantage of a bulk operation is that it only requires a single round trip to MongoDB for the write, which usually means it is a *lot* faster.
 The downside is that if your migration is complex (which it usually is if you can't just do an `.update(.., .., {multi: true})`), it can take a significant amount of time to prepare the bulk update.

-What this means is if users are accessing the site whilst the update is being prepared, it will like go out of date!
-Also, a bulk update will lock the entire collection while it is being applied, which can cause a significant blip in your user's experience if it takes a while.
-For these reason, you often need to take your site down while the update is happening.
+What this means is if users are accessing the site whilst the update is being prepared, it will likely go out of date!
+Also, a bulk update will lock the entire collection while it is being applied, which can cause a significant blip in your user experience if it takes a while.
+For these reason, you often need to stop your server and let your users know you are performing maintenance while the update is happening.

-We could write our above migration like so (note that you must be on MongoDB 2.6 or later for the bulk update operations to exist), using the raw MongoDB API:
+We could write our above migration like so (note that you must be on MongoDB 2.6 or later for the bulk update operations to exist).
+We can access the native MongoDB API via [`Collection#rawCollection()`](http://docs.meteor.com/#/full/Mongo-Collection-rawCollection):

 ```js
 Migrations.add({